argoproj/argo-workflows/docs/quick-start.md

 * Click `+ Submit New Workflow` and then `Edit using full workflow options`

 * You can find an example workflow already in the text field.
 Press `+ Create` to start the workflow.

-## Trying Workflows without a Kubernetes cluster

-💡 If you want to try out Argo Workflows and don't want to set up a Kubernetes cluster, the community is working on a replacement for the old Katacoda course since
-Katacoda was shut down.
-Please give a thumbs up or comment on [this issue](https://github.com/argoproj/argo-workflows/issues/8899) with your support and feedback.